timescale/pgspot/REFERENCE.md

 so that an attacker-controlled relation is referenced instead of the desired.
 This could result in erroneous behaviour of a routine or function.

-To mitigate this, either a) explicitly set the search path (TODO: here be dragons):
+To mitigate this, either a) explicitly set the search path:

 ```
 SET search_path = extension_schema;